JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.2/Notes.md

 - Different verions of the executable need to be made for different architectures, however this only requires different compilers and so is not too difficult.

 ### Interpreters
 JavaScript is an example of an interpreted lanauge.
-Code is translated line by line.
+Code is translated and executed line by line.

 **Advantages**
 - Code can be run on any architecture